fkanehiro/choreonoid-editor-doc/html-ja/_sources/manual.txt

 Primitive type
 --------------

-Specifies type of link from "Mesh", "Cylinder", "Cone", "Sphere".
+Specifies type of link from "Box", "Cylinder", "Cone", "Sphere".

 Once primitive type is selected, property for each primitive types (e.g. color and radius for sphere) will be appeared.